Clifford B. Janey: Later career

 Janey worked as a research fellow at the Bank Street College of Education.
 He later worked as a research scholar at the school of education at Boston University.

 Other work

 Janey served on the board of the Albert Shanker Institute.

 Personal life

-Janey had a divorce from his first wife, Phyllis Janey.
-They had two daughters, including Kim Janey, who would go on to serve as acting mayor of Boston.
-Janey remarried to Janaya Majied, who died in 2000.
-They had three children together.
-He remaired again to Barbara Janey in 2003.
+Janey was divorced from his first wife, Phyllis Janey.
+They had two daughters, including Kaidi Grant-janey and Kim Janey, who would go on to serve as acting mayor of Boston.
+Janey remarried to Janaya Majied-Janey, who died in 2000.
+They had three children together: Tarik Janey, Tarijsha Janey, and author and entrepreneur Benjamen Janey.
+He remarried again to Barbara Janey in 2003.

 Janey died on February 13, 2020, at his residence in Washington, D.C.
 His widow, Barbara Janey, said that his death was due to a heart ailment.